datajoint/datajoint-elements/install.md

 + These instructions can be adapted for your custom DataJoint workflow.

 + There are several ways to create a development environment.
 Here we will discuss one method in detail, and will highlight other methods along the way.
-If you have already set up certain components, feel free to skip those steps.
+If you have already set up certain components, feel free to skip those sections.

 + You will need administrative privileges on your system for the following setup instructions.